 For some of us, those myofascial trigger points (or for simplicity, trigger points) are very easy to find — just poke around until you hit a really tender spot.
 That is a trigger point.
 And aside from being down-right uncomfortable, they can inhibit range of motion and circulation to your muscles.

 How are they formed?
 When individual muscle strains contract and are unable to relax — due to repetitive motions, tension or injury — they become seized.
 While your muscles continue their normal tear-down-and-rebuild cycle, those seized fibers remain locked and pull against surrounding healthy fibers, which create further micro-tears result.
 And since those fibers are locked down and can’t relax, blood flow to those muscle structures is constricted, and the microtears don’t get a chance to heal.
-As a result, the muscle cannot continue it’s normal, healthy cycle of regeneration.
+As a result, the muscle cannot continue its normal, healthy cycle of regeneration.

 Myofascial trigger point pain is one of the most common kinds of muscle pain.
 And here’s the crux: it’s common knowledge in the athletic community that medications cannot get rid of trigger points.
-Though they may help with things like pain, inflammation and some relaxation; but only targeted, deep tissue pressure will effectively get rid of trigger points.
+Though they may help with things like pain, inflammation, and some relaxation; but only targeted, deep tissue pressure will effectively get rid of trigger points.

-And that’s where foam rollers comes in
+And that’s where foam rollers come in